 Watch below as Dr. Neavin takes you inside his Los Angeles practice and showcases one of his gynecomastia surgery procedures:

-If you would like more information about gynecomastia, or to find out whether male breast reduction surgery is right for you, contact Artisan of Beauty© by calling 310‑858‑8811 or texting 323‑975‑1287 and schedule a complimentary consultation with board certified surgeon Dr. Neavin at his Los Angeles location.
+If you have questions on gynecomastia please visit the the FAQ page.
+If you would like to find out whether male breast reduction surgery is right for you, contact Artisan of Beauty© by calling 310‑858‑8811 or texting 323‑975‑1287 and schedule a complimentary consultation with board certified surgeon Dr. Neavin at his Los Angeles location.